-If you experience something major that affects your ability to sit an exam, complete placement or submit a piece of coursework, you may be eligible to apply for Extenuating Circumstances.
-Please contact the Information Point if you require support with completing the online form.
-Seek support from your Programme Leader if you are unable to complete your placement.
+If you experience something major that affects your ability to sit an exam, complete placement or submit a piece of coursework, you may be eligible to submit a "missed assessment application".
+Please see the revised academic guidelines.
+In the first instance, please contact the Information Point.

-Fitness to Practice - see Good Health
+Fitness to Practice

 The NMC state that all students must be fit to practice.
+See below regarding Good Health and Good Character.